KingJ23341/Pets-GO/updates.md

 # Pets GO Updates
 This is a list of all updates to Pets GO!

+## Update 3
+- Fixed: Fixed issues with updating the Forever Pack in the Admin Panel.

 ## Update 2
 - Fixed: Fixed some minor bugs.
 - Added: Added a new Update Log button where you can view the full and complete update logs.